A minimum of 35% of Terpinen-4-ol is an essential oil industry standard.

 Not only do I reveal the best essential oils for acne; I even tell you why I selected them.

 Don’t worry, I didn’t make this up.
-I reviewed over three dozen oils to come up with my 10 essential oils for acne.
+I reviewed over three dozen oils to come up with my over 10 essential oils for acne.

 At A Glance: My Choices For The Best Essential Oils For Acne